 Any time a company puts an unsafe product on the market, they put innocent consumers at risk of suffering severe injuries.
 Corporate greed like this should never be accepted.
 Filing a lawsuit against a company that harms you is often the best way of seeking justice.

-At Ostroff Injury Law, a Blue Bell defective products lawyer will be the ally you need to effectively pursue your case.
+At Ostroff Godshall Injury and Accident Lawyers, a Blue Bell defective products lawyer will be the ally you need to effectively pursue your case.
 Call today to learn how our firm will work tirelessly for you.
 You will not pay anything unless and until we get the compensation you deserve.